 - Combine flour with baking soda in small bowl; set aside.

-- Beat the baking sticks with sugars in large bowl with electric mixer until blended, about 2 minutes.
+- Beat the margarine (or salted butter) with sugars in large bowl with electric mixer until blended, about 2 minutes.
 Beat in vanilla, egg and salt.
 Beat in flour mixture on low speed just until blended.
 Stir in chips.

 - Drop mixture by heaping tablespoonfuls, 2 inches apart, on ungreased baking sheets.
 Bake 9 minutes or until edges are golden.
 Remove cookies to wire racks and cool completely.